 During simulations, the models are subjected to predefined acoustic test inputs, for which the engineers have already produced a set of desired outputs.
 The team uses MATLAB to analyze the simulation results and compare them with the desired outputs.

 After identifying a promising algorithm, the engineers generate C code from the Simulink model using Simulink Coder.
-The code is compiled and deployed to a Speedgoat turnkey real-time system with xPC Target.
+The code is compiled and deployed to a Speedgoat turnkey real-time system with Simulink Real-Time.

-In clinical validations, the xPC Target system is linked via custom hardware to a recipient’s implant, enabling the clinician to measure the clinical performance of the algorithm using simulated real-life acoustic environments, including live speech in quiet and competing noise.
+In clinical validations, the Simulink Real-Time system is linked via custom hardware to a recipient’s implant, enabling the clinician to measure the clinical performance of the algorithm using simulated real-life acoustic environments, including live speech in quiet and competing noise.

 A GUI built in MATLAB enables the clinician or engineer to load clinical settings, select algorithms, and adjust parameters in real time.
 The recipient has access to a similar interface to rate the performance of each system variation for criteria such as speech clarity and ease of listening.